 The recommendations of the Faculty Adjunct and Clinical Titles Committee are made to the Dean.
 For appointments other than those of Adjunct or Clinical Professor, the Dean may approve and subsequently report to the Vice-Chancellor.
 In the case of adjunct or clinical professorial titles, the recommendations of the Dean (through the Adjunct and Clinical Titles Committee) are referred to the Vice-Chancellor for approval.

-Letters of appointment are prepared by Human Resources and copies sent to other appropriate persons, for example in the case of clinical titles, to hospital personnel.
+Letters of appointment are prepared by Financial and Staff Resources and copies sent to other appropriate persons, for example in the case of clinical titles, to hospital personnel.

 Adjunct and Clinical titles may be awarded for up to three years at a time and may be renewed.
-Applications to renew a title for a further period are to be made by the Dean.
-Human Resources will send an expiry notice to the Dean a minimum of six weeks prior to the expiry of appointments.
-New letters of appointment will be offered to re-appointments on the recommendation of the Dean.
+Applications to renew a title for a further period are to be made by the Dean, Head of School or equivalent.
+Financial and Staff Resources will send an expiry notice to the Dean, Head of School or equivalent a minimum of six weeks prior to the expiry of appointments.
+New letters of appointment will be offered to re-appointments on the recommendation of the Dean, Head of School or equivalent.
 When it is proposed that a more senior title be granted, the full nomination process will be conducted.

 The title awarded may be removed at any time should the special relationship with the University which gave rise to the nomination cease.